 Much like offshore fishing, there’s no off-season for fishing the shallows around Cabo.
-These rocky outcroppings of are a great place for targeting the likes of Snapper, Hogfish or Grouper.
+The rocky outcroppings are a great place for targeting the likes of Snapper, Hogfish, or Grouper.
 These guys will claw their way back into their lairs if you let them, so you better keep your guard up.

 Cabo Fishing Grounds

 Fishing-wise, Cabo couldn’t have asked for a better position.
 To the left, you have the bountiful Sea of Cortez, with its warm waters teeming with fish.
 To the right, you have the Pacific Ocean, a venue for the most spectacular angling you’ll ever see.

 Both options boast equally exciting prospects for angling.
 Although you’re never going to find a line that separates the Sea of Cortez and the Pacific, the disparities between the two fisheries are more than obvious.